slevithan/oniguruma-to-es/README.md

     <td align="middle">✅</td>
     <td>
       ✔ Duplicate names allowed (including within the same alternation path) unless directly referenced by a subroutine<br>
-      ✔ Error for names invalid in Oniguruma or JS<br>
+      ✔ Error for names invalid in Oniguruma (more permissive than JS)<br>
     </td>
   </tr>